Jelly-RDF/jelly-jvm/docs/docs/user/titanium.md

 ## Low-level usage

 Titanium RDF API does not implement types for RDF primitives, so the Jelly integration with it is a bit different from the ones for Jena and RDF4J.
-Currently, the [Pekko Streams API](reactive.md) is not supported, and the `ConverterFactory` for Titanium is not part of the public API.
+Currently, the [Pekko Streams API](reactive.md) is not supported, and the `JellyConverterFactory` for Titanium is not part of the public API.

 But, you can still access a part of the low-level API directly.
 This would be useful if you wanted to integrate Titanium with Kafka or some other custom serialization pipeline.